DanielPickens/Phantoms/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

-## Todo

-* Add tile assests for passed in class variable object references for zombie class

-* Need to check the collisions for new zombie class against rock and stone

-* Need to check the collisions against ground